Golden Dwarf Barb (Pethia gelius)

 20 - 25℃

-It is relatively straightforward to differentiate between male and female Golden Dwarf Barbs.
-Males tend to be slimmer, smaller and more intensely coloured than females.
-In contrast, mature females are often slightly larger, noticeably rounder-bellied and less colourful than males.
+Male and female Golden Dwarf Barbs are relatively easy to distinguish.
+The males tend to be slimmer, smaller, and more intensely coloured than the females.
+The females, on the other hand, are often slightly larger, noticeably rounder-bellied, and less colourful than the males.